Scientific-Computing-Lab/gpuFLOPBench/README.md

 5. Correct the malformed execution arguments for some targets.
 6. Search for (and confirm) the existence of required input files for some programs.
 Unzip and extract any files that are zipped and came with HeCBench.
 7. Use `cuobjdump` and `cu++filt` to extract kernel names from each executable.
 These are used when invoking `ncu` to profile a particular kernel.
-8. Run each of the executables and gather their roofline performance data with `ncu`.
+8. Run each of the executables and gather their profiling performance data with `ncu`.
-9. Write gathered data to output `roofline-data.csv` file.
+9. Write gathered data to output `profiling-data.csv` file.

-The `gatherData.py` script will emit a CSV file called `roofline-data.csv` containing all the benchmarking data.
+The `gatherData.py` script will emit a CSV file called `profiling-data.csv` containing all the benchmarking data.
 After each kernel is run, the data is written out to the last line of the CSV file.
 We encourage writing the results of the execution to a log file for later error/execution analysis.

 ‼️‼️This process of profiling all the codes can take a while (roughly 10 hours), we suggest leaving the profiling running while someone babysits in case of an unexpected error. ‼️‼️

 ## Scraping the CUDA kernels

-Once all the roofline benchmarking data has been collected, we can go ahead and scrape the sampled targets for their CUDA/OMP kernels.
+Once all the benchmarking data has been collected, we can go ahead and scrape the sampled targets for their CUDA/OMP kernels.
 We do this with a script called `analysis/simpleScrapeKernels.py`, which will do the following:

 1. Go through all the executables in the `build` dir and extract their kernel names via `cuobjdump` or `objdump`
 2. Create a dictionary assiging to each kernel the `cat` contents of all the source files used by the target